hsemple/GISProgramming/_pages/open_source.md

 #### Perform Neighborhood Analysis

 In GIS, many operations are based on neighborhood filters.
-This script illustrates the basic procedure for accessing and processing neighborhood data based on a 3 x 3 filter.
+This illustration below shows notation for a cell and its neightbors.
+The script that follows shows a basic procedure for accessing and processing neighborhood data based on a 3 x 3 filter.

  ![image](https://user-images.githubusercontent.com/8826424/83339203-71bb0780-a299-11ea-81d2-058b260c3885.png)